openstack-archive/fuel-docs/pages/operations/sahara/7600-ports.rst

 |                 |                   |                        |                                      |
 +-----------------+-------------------+------------------------+--------------------------------------+

-.. note:: The above listed ports are defaults.
-If some of them are changed
+.. note:: The ports listed above are defaults.
-    while launching a Hadoop cluster, the corresponding ports must be opened instead of the default ones.
+    if some of them are changed while launching a Hadoop cluster, the corresponding ports must be opened instead of the default ones.

 Also make sure that communication between virtual machines is not blocked.

-**VM Flavor Requirements**

-Hadoop requires at least 1G of memory to run.
-That means you must use flavors having not less than 1G of memory for Hadoop cluster nodes.